iqnite/msix-no-cert/README.md

 - 7-Zip is installed on your system and located at `%ProgramFiles%\7-Zip\7z.exe`
 - all relative paths (such as paths to `assets`) are correct
 - the `installer` folder contains `app.msix` and `app.cer`
-- the app icon is has the `.ico` file extension
+- the app icon has the `.ico` file extension

 ## Technical description